mbeddr/mps-platform-docs/src/doc/docs/aspects/generator.md

 !!! question "What can be generated?"

     Have a look at the [language repository](https://confluence.jetbrains.com/display/MPS/MPS+Languages+Repository).
 You might also find other languages on GitHub.
-In general there doesn't have to be an existing language.
+In general, there doesn't have to be an existing language.
 Any text can be generated with TextGen or Plaintextgen from {{ mps_extensions() }}.
-It's also possible to generate code from an action or pre/post-processing script in the generator by using an existing Java library such as Apache Poi.
-A tutorial for example for excel can be found [here](https://www.codejava.net/coding/how-to-write-excel-files-in-java-using-apache-poi).
+It's also possible to generate code from an action or pre/post-processing script in the generator by using an existing Java library such as [Apache POI](https://poi.apache.org/).
+A tutorial for example for Excel can be found [here](https://www.codejava.net/coding/how-to-write-excel-files-in-java-using-apache-poi).

 !!! hint "I want to create multi outputs for a language.[^1]"

     Use a dummy concept or a generation plan with a fork.
-This quesion is also answered in [the generator cookbook](https://www.jetbrains.com/help/mps/generator-cookbook.html#howtogeneratemultiplefilesperrootnode).
+This question is also answered in [the generator cookbook](https://www.jetbrains.com/help/mps/generator-cookbook.html#howtogeneratemultiplefilesperrootnode).

 !!! question "How can you generate latex files?"